esphome/esphome-docs/components/lvgl.rst

 - **text_line_space** (*Optional*, int16): Line spacing of the text.
 Inherited from parent.
 Defaults to ``0``.
 - **text_opa** (*Optional*, :ref:`opacity <lvgl-opa>`): Opacity of the text.
 Inherited from parent.
 Defaults to ``COVER``.
 - **recolor** (*Optional*, boolean): Enable recoloring of button text with ``#``.
 This makes it possible to set the color of characters in the text individually by prefixing the text to be re-colored with a ``#RRGGBB`` hexadecimal color code followed by a *space*, and finally closed with a single hash ``#`` tag.
 For example: ``Write a #FF0000 red# word``.
-- **long_mode** (*Optional*, list): By default, the width and height of the label is set to ``size_content``.
+- **long_mode** (*Optional*, list): By default, the width and height of the label is set to ``SIZE_CONTENT``.
 Therefore, the size of the label is automatically expanded to the text size.
 Otherwise, if the ``width`` or ``height`` are explicitly set (or set by :ref:`lvgl-layouts`), the lines wider than the label's width can be manipulated according to the long mode policies below.
 These policies can be applied if the height of the text is greater than the height of the label.
     - ``WRAP``: Wrap lines which are too long.
-If the height is ``size_content``, the label's height will be expanded, otherwise the text will be clipped (default).
+If the height is ``SIZE_CONTENT``, the label's height will be expanded, otherwise the text will be clipped (default).
     - ``DOT``: Replaces the last 3 characters from bottom right corner of the label with dots.
     - ``SCROLL``: If the text is wider than the label, scroll the text horizontally back and forth.
 If it's higher, scroll vertically.
 Text will scroll in only one direction; horizontal scrolling has higher precedence.
     - ``SCROLL_CIRCULAR``: If the text is wider than the label, continuously scroll the text horizontally.
 If it's higher, scroll vertically.
 Text will scroll in only one direction; horizontal scrolling has higher precedence.